CORONAVIRUS UPDATE - SEPTEMBER 2020

 REPEAT MEDICATION – these are being processed as usual but we have been encouraging patients to set up online accounts (My Health Online) so that they can order their medication from home, preventing the need to come to the surgery.
 Non-dispensing patients have been asked to sign up with a local pharmacy who will then arrange collection of their prescriptions, again reducing footfall through the surgery.
 Deliveries can also be arranged with the pharmacies.
 If a patient has a query with their medication we ask that they either telephone the surgery (or pharmacist) or drop a note into the outside post box.

 NURSING TEAM APPOINTMENTS – these are also mainly telephone consultations, to protect both patients and staff during this current season.
 Sometimes patients may email through a photograph, which may help the clinician.
-Patients are reviewed face to face only when necessary (eg. Necessary Dressings / blood tests)
+Patients are reviewed face to face when necessary.
+Annual health checks (eg. Diabetes / Asthma) are now being arranged as face to face bookings.

-FACE TO FACE APPOINTMENTS – we try to arrange appointments for the most AT RISK patients first thing in the morning (between 08:00am and 09:00am), this is when the surgery has had little or no patient footfall, therefore reducing risk.
-Bookings are arranged with breaks in between to allow patients to enter and leave the building with reduced risk of meeting another patient.
-Patients are usually advised by staff to remain in their car until the clinician is ready to see them, being contacted by the team member at the appropriate time.
+FACE TO FACE APPOINTMENTS – Patients are usually advised by staff to remain in their car until the clinician is ready to see them, being contacted by the team member at the appropriate time.

 We would like to thank all our patients who have been supportive during this challenging time.
 Please contact us by telephone if you have any questions or concerns, as we are here to help and support you all.